bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   The implementation is
   expected to create a MAC over the binary string using the babel-mac-key-value and the babel-mac-key-algorithm.
-The output of this operation is a binary indication that the calculated MAC matched the input MAC (true) or the MACs did not match (false).
+The output of this operation is a Boolean indication that the calculated MAC matched the input MAC (true) or the MACs did not match (false).